• Art magazine

 “Ali and Nino”: A symbol of eternal love and separation

-One of her best -known works is the monumental sculpture "Ali and Nino" in Batumi, Georgia.
-These impressive figures stand against a picturesque background on the banks of the Black Sea.
-Their history and movements have a deep symbolic meaning that goes beyond pure aesthetics.
+One of her most famous works is the monumental sculpture "Ali and Nino" in Batumi, Georgia.
+These impressive figures stand against a picturesque backdrop on the shores of the Black Sea.
+Their story and movements have a profound symbolic meaning that transcends mere aesthetics.

-Next view of the Ali and Nino statue of Tamara Kvesitadze in Batumi, Georgia
+Night view of the Ali and Nino statue by Tamara Kvesitadze in Batumi, Georgia

-Next view of the Ali and Nino statue of Tamara Kvesitadze in Batumi, Georgia
+Night view of the Ali and Nino statue by Tamara Kvesitadze in Batumi, Georgia.

 Image source: 𐰇𐱅𐰚𐰤, CC BY-SA 4.0, via Wikimedia Commons